biglocalnews/covid-world-scraper/README.md

 [ISO country codes]: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3

 ```
-# Run all scrapers at once
+# Run all scrapers at once, sequentially
 covid-world-scraper --all

-# Brazil, Germany, Pakistan
+# Run selected countries (Brazil, Germany, Pakistan)
 covid-world-scraper bra deu pak

-# To see other available options
+# To see other available CLI options
 covid-world-scraper --help
 ```

-By default, data for each country is written to a `covid-world-scraper` in a user's home directory.
+By default, data for each country is written to a `covid-world-scraper` folder in a user's home directory.
 This location can be updated using the `--cache-dir` flag: